OpenSAGE/OpenSAGE/docs/cursor-selection.md

 - If `target` is terrain (i.e. null)
   - If `terrain` is hidden under the fog of war _or_ if `terrain` is passable (not marked impassable, not water)
     - Show the **Move** cursor (note - no exception for disabled battlebuses)
-  - If `unit` is on the ground (presumably: the active locomotor is a standard locomotor - this includes Raptors at an airfield) _and_ `unit` does _not_ have a cliff locomotor
+  - In Generals: Show the **GenericInvalid** cursor
+  - In Zero Hour:
+    - If any `unit` has cliff locomotor
+      - Show the **Move** cursor (there is a caveat here where GenericInvalid is always shown at the _edge_ of impassable terrain, but I'd speculate that's a bug)
     - Show the **GenericInvalid** cursor
-  - Show the **Move** cursor (there is a caveat here where GenericInvalid is always shown at the _edge_ of impassable terrain, but I'd speculate that's a bug) (note - no exception for disabled battlebuses)

 #### `target` is a game object